 There are two versions of the Zeiss Distagon 2.8/28 T*.

 The older AE version introduced in the mid 70’s won’t allow program and shutter-priority with film cameras.
 I think it was made in Japan from the beginning while other C/Y lenses were manufactured in Germany before production was moved to in Japan (als called AEJ).
+I have no definitive proof for that but a collector who looked really hard for a made in Germany copy and compiled dozens and dozens of serial numbers couldn’t find one.
 Unlike the later MM version the AE version has Ninja-star shaped bokeh circles stopped down.
 Check out my Contarex 2/50 review to see an example for that.

 The younger MM version was sold from 1984 to 2005.
 It can be identified by the green color of the f/22 marking, see image below.
 It was only manufactured in Japan.
 If you want to leitax your lens to Nikon F-mount or Sony A-mount you need to buy the MM version.